Commonwealth Edison: The 2007 Rate Case

 In January 2007, the Chicago Tribune reported that Commonwealth Edison was behind Consumers Organized for Reliable Electricity (CORE), an organization that had been arguing against a proposed statewide freeze in electricity rates.
 The campaign uses a commonly used corporate tactic referred to as astroturfing, in which corporations fund organizations that appears to be grassroots or consumer rights focused to lobby on the corporation's behalf with politicians and the public.
 Illinois then Lieutenant Governor Pat Quinn attempted to force CORE to put ComEd's name on the ads in a petition filed with the Illinois Commerce Commission.
 The Commission ultimately dismissed the petition, but not before CORE agreed to disclose ComEd's support of it more clearly.

 Ultimately, the General Assembly did not freeze rates, and ComEd's new rate plan went into effect on January 2, 2007.
-However, subsequent concerns about the impartiality of the reverse auction process have resulted in the establishment of the Illinois Power Agency, which will ultimately be responsible for producing and purchasing the energy for Illinois utilities.
+However, subsequent concerns about the impartiality of the reverse auction process resulted in the establishment of the Illinois Power Agency, which conducts the procurement of electricity on behalf of Illinois utilities companies.

 As part of the compromise plan to avoid a rate freeze, ComEd devised a means by which a customer might defer payment of the 22% increase, subject to interest of over 3% on the unpaid portion of the increase.

 In September 2011, ComEd named the first woman to the CEO post, Anne Pramaggiore.
 When she was promoted within Exelon, ComEd's parent company, Joe Dominguez was named CEO and COO Terence Donnelly was named president while retaining the title COO.

 Corruption scandal

 On July 17, 2020, ComEd agreed to pay $200 million following what had been a several-year federal investigation of suspected illegal lobbying, political graft and sweetheart contract deals which were made in exchange for the company having a near-monopoly on regional power utility.
-On September 4, 2020, former ComEd Vice-President Fidel Marquez became the first ComEd executive to be criminally charged for his involvement in the scandal.
+On September 4, 2020, former ComEd Vice-president Fidel Marquez became the first ComEd executive to be criminally charged for his involvement in the scandal.
+However, Marquez was later to have cooperated as an FBI witness in exchange for a lighter sentence.

 2023 ComEd Four convictions

-On May 2, 2023, ex-ComEd CEO Anne Pramaggiore, former ComEd lobbyist Mike McClain, retired ComEd executive John Hooker and ex-City Club of Chicago president and former ComEd consultant Jay Doherty were each found guilty on nine counts of bribery conspiracy, bribery and willfully falsifying the company’s books.
+On May 2, 2023, ex-ComEd CEO Anne Pramaggiore, former ComEd lobbyist Mike McClain, retired ComEd executive John Hooker, and ex-City Club of Chicago president and former ComEd consultant Jay Doherty were each found guilty on nine counts of bribery conspiracy, bribery and willfully falsifying the company's books.
 These ComEd associates, who were nicknamed the "ComEd Four" were determined to have made efforts to corruptly influence former Illinois House Speaker Michael Madigan.
+They would eventually be indicted on November 18, 2020.
+McClain, who also a co-defendant of Madigan's in a separate corruption case, had a particular notable friendship with Madigan, stemming back to their days as Illinois state representatives in the 1970s.